Skagit River Ranch:

 Like Vital Choice founder Randy Hartnell, George Vojkovich spent decades as a commercial salmon fisherman.

-Eventually, he grew weary of the sea, wanted to spend time with his wife and little girl, and began farming.
+Eventually, he grew weary of the sea, and wanted to spend time with his wife and little girl, so he began farming.

 After getting sick from agricultural chemicals, he tackled the hard task of switching to all-natural, sustainable practices, and gained USDA Organic certification of their ranch and beef.

 George and Eiko then learned that grass-fed beef

 is much better for animals and the environment, and possesses a superior nutritional profile.

 So they began raising their cattle exclusively on their certified-organic pasture, featuring grasses, legumes, and herbs ... with delicious results.
 (See "Skagit River Ranch: A pastureland salad bar”, below.)

 George says that because they eat so well, they are rarely sick and almost never need the veterinary drugs commonly administered to feedlot animals, whose manure, he notes, "is so toxic flies won't even lay eggs in it”.